IndiaProjects2024/IndiaExchange/README.md

 # IndiaExchange
-IndiaExchange - a project concept to automate small business to medium scale business in a new way and slowly adopting wide area of business models.
+IndiaExchange - a project concept to automate small business, medium scale business, and large scale business models in a new way.

 Algorithm to allocate etf units: